Attica (2021 film)

 Attica is a 2021 American documentary film by Stanley Nelson and Traci Curry.

-It premiered at the 2021 Toronto International Film Festival on September 9, 2021 and aired on Showtime on October 29, 2021.
+The film had its world premiere at the 2021 Toronto International Film Festival on September 9, 2021, and premiered on Showtime on October 29, 2021.
+At the 94th Academy Awards, the film was nominated for Best Documentary Feature.

 Summary

 The film is a 50-year look back at the 1971 Attica uprising through interviews with the mostly black and Latino inmates who were there.